 Although much of this quote seems directed at the hacking community, it is not solely reserved for them.
-CS, by its very design, is a primarily defensive field.
-While it does not make for great marketing, the understanding that hackers are always at an overwhelming advantage, is a crucial part of a functional CS mindset.
-So long as one perceives the space in this way, there is no room for lax security policies, for half-assed CS measures, and for sub-par personnel.
+InfoSec, by its very design, is a primarily defensive field.
+While it does not make for great marketing, the understanding that hackers are always at an overwhelming advantage, is a crucial part of a functional InfoSec mindset.
+So long as one perceives the space in this way, there is no room for lax security policies, for half-assed security measures, and for sub-par personnel.
 The goal of invincibility remains forever at the forefront of all plans and activities – at least within the relevant departments.

 It is the lack of this invincibility that most often invites hacks, because the strength of the defender is perceived as deficient.
-Case in point, the Equifax breach used a relatively old exploit; meaning that the hackers were not forced to be inventive and resourceful, they merely found an idiot who left their front door open.
+Case in point, the Equifax breach used a relatively old exploit; meaning that the hackers were not forced to be inventive and resourceful, they merely found an idiot who left their front door wide open.
 Where the security of an organization is lax, the defenses will be deficient, and response time slow.

 The idea of striking “out of the highest reaches of the heavens” is a bird of prey analogy – one that Sun Tzu will use frequently – based on the idea that the predator circles high above, looking for vulnerable prey to reveal themselves.
 Once they do, the predator dives, striking the surprised target with speed and precision.
 The laxity of security marks out the easy prey for the inevitably circling predatory hackers.
 The pursuit of invincibility is about awareness and limiting of one’s exposure to predators.

-As later chapters reveal, the use of CTI is another element that CS can use for both defensive and offensive maneuvering.
+As later chapters reveal, the use of CTI is another element that InfoSec can use for both defensive and offensive maneuvering.
 The defensive use is in discovering attack strategies before they materialize and discovering the goals/use of the attack (thus understanding the target of the attack), before the attacks comes.
 At the very least, this knowledge can allow for proper positioning of one’s defenses – i.e. beefing up security and vigilance on the systems that are likely to be targeted.
 The offensive measures – after the attack – may allow for a counter-attack against the particular hackers, by using CTI to discover them – though the process is arduous and indirect.

 He whom the ancients called an expert in battle gained victory where victory was easily gained.
 Thus the battle of the expert in never an exceptional victory, nor does it win him reputation for wisdom or credit for courage.
 His victories in battle are unerring.
 Unerring means that he acts where victory is certain, and conquers an enemy that has already lost.

-Applicable equally for hackers and the CS community, this notion goes back to the inverse proportionality of knowledge to force necessary to succeed.
+Applicable equally for hackers and the InfoSec community, this notion goes back to the inverse proportionality of knowledge to force necessary to succeed.
 Whether hacking in, or keeping hackers out, the right kind of knowledge makes dealing with the opposition a simple task; e.g. knowing where the ambush lies allows us to simply bypass it.
 As a result, the apparent simplicity does not elicit awe or wonder; instead, it seems like a necessary outcome, no more surprising than gravity,

 Sun Tzu draws attention to this fact to both recognize the genius of commanders who manage these victories, as well as note that “exceptional” victories are a sign of sub-par operations, and sub-par commanders.
 While this may seem odd, the oddity is resolved if we consider the nature of the expert commander and the nature of engaging in battle.
 An exceptional victory is one where the underdog manages to win; where the expected result is a loss, but brilliant maneuvering saves the day.
 In classical Chinese thought, snatching victory from the jaws of defeat means screwing up, because one should never be in a situation where they participate (or are forced to participate) in engagements whose outcome is unknown.
 That is itself a failure to understand the context of the engagement, and thus to endanger the state as a whole.
 The “brilliant” act of saving the day is itself a demonstration of earlier ineptitude, as one should never be put in a situation where the day needs saving.

-For CS, the victory consists of nothing happening – at least in an outward sense.
+For InfoSec, the victory consists of nothing happening – at least in an outward sense.
 Continued success of security is marked by the failure of hacking attempts to exploit weaknesses, for the obvious reason that the weaknesses are not there to be exploited.
 The continued “lack of events” is certainly without flash, without the kind of activity that is marked by external “exceptional” performance.
 However, Sun Tzu notes that it is precisely this “obvious” success and the lack of events that should demonstrate (especially to non-experts) the exceptional nature of the commander.
 When security is perfect, it appears invisible.

 Sun Tzu summarizes this point: